Full FASmail Accounts

 You can move your e-mail to an Outlook archive or save it as an individual computer file (see instructions below).

-Saving to P: (division) and U: (user) drives makes the most sense, because they are backed up, but if you are frequently off the network you may want to save to your laptop/tablet hard drive.
+Saving to a networked drive (e.g. P:, X:, M:, or N: drives) makes the most sense, because your e-mail will be backed up, but if you are frequently off the network you may want to save to your laptop/tablet hard drive.